[This text was composed based on 1.2. License section of curl/libcurl project.]

 When changing existing source code, you do not alter the copyright of the original file(s).
 The copyright will still be owned by the original creator(s) or those who have been assigned copyright by the original author(s).

 By submitting a patch to the nghttp2 project, you are assumed to have the right to the code and to be allowed by your employer or whatever to hand over that patch/code to us.
 We will credit you for your changes as far as possible, to give credit but also to keep a trace back to who made what changes.
 Please always provide us with your full real name when contributing!

 We use clang-format to format source code consistently.
 The clang-format configuration file .clang-format is located at the root directory.
-Since clang-format produces slightly different results between versions, we currently use clang-format which comes with clang-3.9.
+Since clang-format produces slightly different results between versions, we currently use clang-format-15.

 To detect any violation to the coding style, we recommend to setup git